austincunningham/myblog/src/markdown/2020/changekeycloakdockertheme.md

 ```bash
 mkdir /opt/jboss/keycloak/themes/raincatcher-theme
 ```
-I blogged about creating a custom theme [here](https://austincunningham.ddns.net/2017/themekeycloak) so I have a git repo with a theme so I cloned it
+I blogged about creating a custom theme [here](https://austincunningham.ddns.net/2017/themekeycloak) so I have a git repo with a theme so I cloned it to my local machine
 ```bash
 git clone https://github.com/austincunningham/raincatcher-keycloak-theme.git
 ```
-Copied the contents of the theme directory to the new directory on the running container
+Copied the contents of the theme directory from my local machine to the new directory on the running container
 ```bash
 docker cp raincatcher-keycloak-theme/.
 47dd5c82b073:/opt/jboss/keycloak/themes/raincatcher-theme
 ```